paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-096-electronic-signatures-in-global-and-national-commerce.md

 **(h) Electronic agents** A contract or other record relating to a transaction in or affecting interstate or foreign commerce may not be denied legal effect, validity, or enforceability solely because its formation, creation, or delivery involved the action of one or more electronic agents so long as the action of any such electronic agent is legally attributable to the person to be bound.

-**(i) Insurance** It is the specific intent of the Congress that this subchapter and subchapter II of this chapter apply to the business of insurance.
+**(i) Insurance** It is the specific intent of the Congress that this subchapter and subchapter II apply to the business of insurance.

 **(j) Insurance agents and brokers** An insurance agent or broker acting under the direction of a party that enters into a contract by means of an electronic record or electronic signature may not be held liable for any deficiency in the electronic procedures agreed to by the parties under that contract if—